CarbonORM/CarbonPHP/README.md

     }

 ### RESTFUL ORM
-CarbonPHP's most powerful tool and my personal favorite is the MySQL ORM.
-By running a customizable CLI command our program will analize you database schema and generate a powerful class used to minipulate your tables.
-The auto generated files may be used in conjunction for an increadible pleasing RESTFUL symantic structure.
+CarbonPHP's largest feature is the MySQL ORM.
+By running a customizable CLI command our program will analyze your database schema and generate powerful classes used to manipulate your tables.
+The auto generated files may be used in conjunction for an incredibly pleasing RESTFUL semantics structure.
 Below are examples for using the REST ORM.
 You can [see the generated source here](https://github.com/RichardTMiles/CarbonPHP/blob/master/src/tables/Carbon_Users.php).

     $id = Users::Post([